mvysny/mvysny.github.io/_posts/2022-10-17-my-favorite-vaadin-architecture.md

 * Create a reusable set of Java layouts such as `GreyDetailsPane`; then create a view called Sampler which demoes all layouts and proper ways to use components.
 This creates a go-to posterboy recipes for new developers to follow.
+* Package your app as a zip/jar via [Vaadin Boot](https://github.com/mvysny/vaadin-boot)